 Coordinator: Bob Weeks…email@example.com or 312-867-7222

-ON A THURSDAY NIGHT EACH MONTH individuals meet at one of the member’s homes for an evening of Dealers’ Choice Poker: Draw, 7 Card and 5 card Stud are the usual fare, but several other game variations may be proposed (after all, it is “Dealers’ Choice”).
+ONE NIGHT EACH MONTH individuals meet at one of the member’s homes for an evening of Dealers’ Choice Poker: Draw, 7 Card and 5 card Stud are the usual fare, but several other game variations may be proposed (after all, it is “Dealers’ Choice”).
 The date each month is determined by canvassing the players to find which Thursday night the ideal number of seven players can attend.

 Coordinator: Beth Awerkamp…email@example.com or 312-282-0250

 Maestro Riccardo Muti of the Chicago Symphony Orchestra has opened three rehearsals during the season, FREE to invited groups of seniors, veterans and community groups.
 ACT II is privileged to receive a limited number of tickets for each of the three rehearsals, all held around the noon hour.
-Once the coordinators are notified of the dates and the number of tickets that have been allotted to ACT II for the 2014-2015 season, we will send out an email to all eligible members.
+Once the coordinators are notified of the dates and the number of tickets that have been allotted to ACT II, we will send out an email to all eligible members.
 This notification will also be posted in the weekly HNC Bulletin.
 All tickets are available on a “first come, first served” basis.

 This book discussion group will be MEETING MONTHLY ON SELECTED THURSDAY EVENINGS AT 7 PM at the coordinator’s home.
 Light refreshments will be offered.
 The book & the volunteer facilitator will be chosen the month prior.
 It is anticipated that there is space for another 2-3 participants.
 Please contact the coordinator for up-to-date information.